drshahizan/learn-github/README.md

 Don't forget to hit the :star: if you like this repo.

-# Research Colloquium Series 1: Best practices' for using the cloud in research
+# Research Colloquium Series 1: Best practices for using the cloud in research

 <p align="center">
 <img src="https://github.com/drshahizan/learn-github/blob/main/images/Github-EN.jpg"  height="400" />